BuyAdwiser/supplier-export-woocomerce/README.md

 - **Enable Caching**: Toggle feed caching (recommended for performance)
 - **Cache Duration**: Set how long the feed should be cached (in minutes)
 - **Clear Cache**: Manually clear the cache when needed

+#### Variable Products Display Format

+- **Separate Products**: Each variation appears as a separate product in the feed (default)
+- **Nested Variations**: Variations appear as child elements within the parent product# WooCommerce BuyAdwiser XML Feed Generator

 ## XML Feed Format